What’s the big hype about a whole food diet? Is it really healthy, and how hard is it to achieve?

 Some people take the definition of the whole food diet to mean that it must be organic or pesticide free food.
 Others are using the same label to describe their plant based diet, and clean eating is also sometimes used to describe veganism.

-From my perspective the quest for a whole food diet is a journey or a spectrum.
-It really depends where you are starting from. if you currently eat most of your daily allowance as processed, pre-packaged foods, fizzy drinks and so on, then the first step is to start buying more meat, grains, fruits and vegetables, swapping some of your drinks with water, and cooking more from scratch.
+If you currently eat most of your daily allowance as processed, pre-packaged foods, fizzy drinks and so on, then the first step is to start buying more meat, grains, fruits and vegetables, swapping some of your drinks with water, and cooking more from scratch.

-If you have already got to the point where you are cooking a lot, then maybe you want to start looking at organic produce, and possibly to cutting down on the amount of meat and animal products that you eat.
+If you have already got to the point where you are cooking a lot, then maybe you want to start looking at organic produce, and possibly to cutting down the amount of meat and animal products that you eat.
 That’s completely up to you.
 But don’t give up on the idea of whole foods just because you are a committed carnivore and you can’t afford organic stuff.

 Every little helps…..